Game

 Feelings and emotions put you in a mood, and your mood influences your choices.

-The number one thing you need to know is that you have power to manage your mood.
+The number one thing you need to know is that you have the power to recognize the connection between your mood and motivation.

-Today we are going to learn about fit choices you can make when you decide to motivate your mood.
+Today we are going to learn about healthy choices you can make when you decide to motivate your mood.

 Activate

-Red-Get moving!
+Red: Get moving!
 How can you get moving?
-Jump rope, hop side to side over a rope, do a silly dance, or get creative and create some new moves.
+Jump rope, hop dance, or create new moves.

-3. Play music to signal players to begin the motivation activity for their station.
-Continue for 1 to 3 minutes.
+3. Play music to start the motivation activity for 1-3 minutes.

 Close the Lesson